 Diaphragm vs. Piston

-Yet again there are two different types of setups that are used to connect the high pressure air into lower pressure for the second stage regulator and other attachments.
+Yet again there are two different types of setups that are used to connect the high-pressure air into lower pressure for the demand valve and other attachments.
 Both setups work fine for most recreational diving.

 Piston regulators are overall simpler as they have a minimal amount of moving parts.
-This enhances the durability and reduces maintenance costs.
-However, most of these first stage regulators allow water into them and as such you have a higher level of care after a dive to keep them clean and prevent corrosion.
+This enhances durability and reduces maintenance costs.
+However, most of these first-stage regulators allow water into them and as such you have a higher level of care after a dive to keep them clean and prevent corrosion.

 Diaphragm regulators have more moving components and usually are not as durable as piston regulators.
 However, they are much cheaper to manufacture which usually results in a lower price for you.

 They come in two different flavors.
 You can get them either as environmentally sealed or unsealed.
 If you only dive in the tropics then an unsealed regulator is perfectly fine.
-If you want to mix up your dive environments then you’re better off using an environmentally sealed setup.
+If you want to mix up your dive environments and at times dive in cold water then you’re better off using an environmentally sealed setup.

 Number of Connection Ports

-Most modern first stage regulators will have enough ports to allow you to connect your second stage, your gauge or computer and your BCD as well as a port for the octopus regulator if needed.
+Most modern first stage regulators will have enough ports to allow you to connect your demand valve, your gauge or computer, and your BCD as well as a port for the octopus regulator if needed.

-The second stage is the piece of the setup which you have in your mouth and that allows you to breathe.
-You’ll often see this second stage being referred to as the regulator.
+The second stage, also known as the demand valve, is the piece of the setup that you have in your mouth, and that allows you to breathe.
+You’ll often see that this second stage is referred to as the regulator.
 It takes the air from the first stage (through a hose) and reduces the pressure so you can comfortably breathe.

 But there are additional things to consider and look for when you’re looking at the second stage.

 The purge button is there to allow you to clear your regulator.
-Pressing it forces the water out of the second stage so you can breathe easily.
+Pressing it forces the water out of the demand valve so you can breathe easily.